andremichalowski3/HTTP-Movies-Assignment/README.md

   #### Task 2B: Deleting A Movie:

-  - Add a delete button in the movie component that makes a DELETE request
+  - [x] Add a delete button in the movie component that makes a DELETE request
-  - When the call comes back successfully, route the user to `/movies` where they will see the updated movie list without the deleted movie
+  - [x] When the call comes back successfully, route the user to `/movies` where they will see the updated movie list without the deleted movie
+  - [x] useEffect dependency array

   #### Task 2C: Adding A Movie: